Outlook Email Report Template 7

 embedded images.
 So you should either avoid images in HTML files or

-reference images have been preliminary published on the net.
+reference images have been first published on the net.

 So <IMG src="http://www.vividhelp.com/images/small.gif"> will work fine.